Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Torsion theories induced by a flat ideal

+\paragraph{}\noi Consider the full subcategories of $R$-Mod below: and $\mathcal{T}$ is not closed under extensions and the functor $\text{Hom}_R(R/I, -)$ on $R$-Mod which is naturally isomorphic to $(0:_{-}I)$ is a left exact idempotent preradical which is not a radical in general.
+Accordingly, $\mathcal{T}$ is just a pretorsion class, see \cite[Chapter VI, Proposition 1.4]{Stenstrom}.

+\paragraph{} If $I$ is an idempotent ideal of $R$, then the functor $\text{Hom}_R(R/I, -)$ on $R$-Mod becomes a radical.
+In addition, $\mathcal{T}$ is closed under extensions and therefore becomes a TTF class.
+Conversely, if $\mathcal{T}$ is a TTF class in $R$-Mod, then $I$ is an idempotent ideal of $R$.
+So, we get a one-to-one correspondence between idempotent ideals $I$ of $R$ and TTF classes within $R$-Mod given by $I\mapsto \left\{ M\in R\text{-Mod}~:~(0:_MI)=M \right\}$, see \cite[Corollary 2.2]{Jan}.
+We call this Jans' correspondence.
+Theorem \ref{main} below demonstrates that if the condition of idempotence of the ideal $I$ is relaxed to $I$ being a flat $R$-module, then we obtain still two torsion theories but on Serre subcategories $\mathcal{A}_I$ and $\mathcal{B}_I$ respectively.

-\begin{thm} {\rm {\bf [The Necessary and sufficient conditions for $\text{Hom}_R(R/I, -)$ to be a radical]}} Let $I$ be an ideal of a ring $R$ and let $\mathcal{A}_I$ and $\mathcal{B}_I$ be abelian full subcategories of $R$-Mod.
-The following statements are equivalent:
+\begin{thm} {\rm{\bf [Generalisation of Jans' Correspondence]} }Let $I$ be an ideal of a ring $R$ such that $I$ is flat as an $R$-module.
+Let $\mathcal A_I$ and $\mathcal B_I$ be Serre subcategories of $R$-Mod consisting of $I$-reduced and $I$-coreduced $R$-modules respectively.
+Define and Then the following torsion theories arise:

 \begin{enumerate}